 - Provides opportunities to explore and experience ambitions for the future where children are inspired to be successful individuals: authors, mathematicians, innovators, scientists, historians, geographers, artists, musicians, sportspeople and positive citizens;

 - Includes a comprehensive approach to well-being, encompassing diet, exercise and mental health;

 - Promotes the core values of democracy, the rule of law, individual liberty, mutual respect and tolerance, with regard to the current Equalities Act.

 All children share a common entitlement to a broad and balanced curriculum that meets their learning needs.
 Through effective staff training; expert support from Windmill’s SENDCO; support from our Language Specialist Teacher; individual subject leaders’ expertise; outside agencies and differentiated All, Most and Some End of Year Expectations, teachers differentiate each learning experience to ensure every child can access their learning and make progress, based on their readiness and ability specific to each learning scenario (Equality Act 2010 and SEND Regulations 2014).

 Please follow the links below for subject-specific curriculum information.

-If you would like to know more about the curriculum, please ask at the school office to speak with Ruth Pickering, our Assistant Headteacher, who leads curriculum development.
+If you would like to know more about the curriculum, please ask at the school office to speak with Ruth Pickering, our Deputy Headteacher, who leads curriculum development.